This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 The only accessory that remained from changing high back to backless booster is the cup holders on both sides.
 They’re good to carry your child’s snacks and drinks.
 After all, 7 years old kids still love to enjoy a happy time in the vehicle.

-Best All-in-one Car Seats for 7 Year Olds
+Best Front-facing Car Seat for 7 Year Old

 Why We Recommend It